mattaq31/GelGenie/README.md

 - For a comprehensive manual describing the installation and use of GelGenie, jump to the readme page [here](/qupath-gelgenie/README.md).
 - A quick-start video showing how to install the app and the main features is available here: [https://youtu.be/_HZyM8Shgc0](https://youtu.be/_HZyM8Shgc0).

+## Quick Access for Fiji/ImageJ Users (BioImage.IO)
+- We've also provided our core models in [BioImage.IO](https://bioimage.io/#/) format for those more familiar with ImageJ.
+Check the instructions [here](/python-gelgenie/gelgenie/segmentation/bioimage_io_handling/deepimagej_macros/README.md) for installing our models within ImageJ, and for a macro to help run and analyze images directly.

 ##  GelGenie's Python Environment and Training New Models (for developers)

 Full documentation, Python installation instructions and more details are provided here [Python Quick Start](./python-gelgenie/README.md).